OxyTurbine development department

 • The diffused aerator is also classified by geometry, such as “full floor coverage” or “spiral roll.”
 Full floor coverage systems spread the air across the entire tank bottom while spiral roll systems may have the diffuser in narrow bands, often from the tank wall, and induce a rolling action of the fluid.

 • Surface aerator belongs to the first generation of oxygen transfer technologies.
 They are typically characterized by high OTR and low SAE values (in the range of 0.9-2.1 kgO2 kWh-1).
 Surface aerator shears the liquid into small droplets that are spread in a turbulent plume at several meters per second.
 The traveling droplets are in hard contact with the atmospheric air and typically oxygenate to at least half-saturation.
 As soon as they land on the free liquid surface, they mix with the liquid bulk, producing a typical DO pattern as in Fig. 2.
 There is no way to measure the mass of oxygen absorbed from the air around the aerator.
 Therefore, the SOTE or OTE cannot be defined.
 Efficiencies can only be quantified as SAE or AE.

 • Surface aerator always “pump in a circle.”

 • This means that there is always a DO gradient in the tank

 • For entirely aerobic conditions, the fluid returning to the aerator must have positive DO, and it must be sufficiently high to keep the flock centers aerobic

-(> 10,000 kg) Into and out of the tank or lagoon must be provided – heavy duty piers or crane access.
+(> 10,000 kg) Into and out of the tank or lagoon must be provided – heavy-duty piers or crane access.

-• Surface aerators with lower propellers can be successfully used in very deep tanks (~10m) and are commonly used with deep tanks in the high purity oxygen activated sludge process (HPO-AS) in the United States.
+• Surface aerator with lower propellers can be successfully used in very deep tanks (~10m) and are commonly used with deep tanks in the high purity oxygen activated sludge process (HPO-AS) in the United States.

 Empirical Design Considerations